 Don’t be afraid to wander around and see new things, or try something different.
 Around 12 PM is when the Expo Hall lines seem to get to their worst, so that’s when I try to find new things without lines.
 It’s how I found Undead Labs, found out about State of Decay; it was definitely worth wandering through the smaller booths for.
 Keep an open mind: everyone knows what the big games are going to be for the year, you go to a convention in part to find the hidden gems.

 The smaller booths will often give you a chance to play and try things out much faster than waiting on the massive lines for some AAA games.
 Trying something new for five minutes might be worth more than just waiting to try the newest edition of your favorite franchise.

 Check out the Indie Megabooth!
 This is the hidden gem of modern gaming conventions.
-This year it's hosting over 75 games, all packed into the space of just 2-4 of the large AAA developer booths.
+This year area has over 50 booths, all packed into the space of just 2-4 of the larger AAA developer areas.
 The developers are often the ones handing you the controller, excited to talk about their game to new fans.
-They even have a list online so you can already see what they are presenting, and we've already written about some of them.
+We love writing about the games we find here and can't wait to do so again!
 Also, the space around the megabooth are rows of unaffilated indie games.
 It's a maze of new material that you've probably never heard of before.